dogweather/forkful/content/en/c/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file in C involves generating a file that is meant to be used for a short duration, usually as scratch space for data processing or storage.
-Programmers do it to manage temporary data without affecting the program's permanent storage or to ensure sensitive data is erased after use.

 ## How to:
 Creating a temporary file in the C programming language can leverage functions such as `tmpfile()` and `mkstemp()`.